 - > SSID: Displays the SSID of the Access Point.
 The SSID is a unique name shared among all points in your wireless network.
-The SSID must be identical for all points in the network, and is case-sensitive. - ➤ MAC: AP MAC address - Channel: Displays the channel number of the Access Point. - Mode: Displays the supporting AP mode. - Signal: Displays the receiving signal strength from the Access Point. - Rescan: Click on this button to view a list of Access Points in the area. - ➤ Add to Profile: Click on this button to add the SSID and its associated
+The SSID must be identical for all points in the network, and is case-sensitive. - Channel: Displays the channel number of the Access Point. - ➤ Encryption: Displays the encryption on the Access Point, this includes WEP, TKIP, AES or None. - Signal: Displays the receiving signal strength from the Access Point. - > Rescan: Click on this button to view a list of Access Points in the area. - ➤ Connect: to connect with a specific Access Point, select the SSID from the list, and then click on the Connect button. - ➤ Add to Profile: Click on this button to add the SSID and its associated settings into a profile. - > Click on the OK button if you have made any changes.